 Julie Goodwin's roast beetroot and goat’s cheese terrine

-This terrine by Julie Goodwin uses the classic flavour combination of roasted beetroot and goat's cheese to create a tasty and attractive vegetarian centrepiece.
+Roasting beetroot in their skins gives it a beautiful rich, earthy flavour.
+This terrine by Julie Goodwin uses the classic flavour combination of roast beetroot and goat’s cheese to create a tasty and attractive vegetarian centrepiece.

 Ingredients